Devmack/TeslaMall/README.md

 14. I've decided that there can be only one reservation per email.
 Multiple reservation would engage more redundant logic.
 15. Reservations cannot be done with dates inverted (end earlier than start)
 16. Reservations cannot be done with retroactive dates
+17. Introduced payment abstraction to demonstrate idea of inserting different payment gate implementation

+I hope you guys enjoyed the program!
+Looking forward to hearing from you Dominik